 When is a Pre Pack Administration the best option?

 A pre pack is usually the best option if there is a good underlying business and there is an imminent threat of a creditor taking drastic action like a winding up petition or indeed a cut off of supplies/services which would damage the value and trust in the business.
 The essential element is finance - someone, usually a third party or connected party such as the current directors, has to be willing and capable of getting finance to buy the business.
-This insolvency process is more common for larger businesses as it is quite expensive and involved.
+This insolvency procedure is more common for larger businesses as it is quite expensive and complex.

 Pre pack administration is a viable business solution, but as with any venture it comes with its advantages and disadvantages...